How is melanoma skin cancer diagnosed?

 Biopsies of areas other than the skin may be needed in some cases.
 For example, if melanoma has already been diagnosed on the skin, nearby lymph nodes may be biopsied to see if the cancer has spread that far (or farther).

 In rare cases, biopsies may be needed to figure out what type of cancer someone has.
 For example, some melanomas may spread so quickly that they reach the lymph nodes, lungs, brain, or other areas while the original skin melanoma is still small.
-Sometimes these tumors are found before the melanoma on the skin is discovered.
-In other cases they may be found long after a skin melanoma has been removed, so it's not clear that it might be the same cancer.
+Sometimes these tumors are found with imaging tests (such as CT scans) or other exams even before the melanoma on the skin is discovered.
+In other cases they may be found long after a skin melanoma has been removed, so it’s not clear if it’s the same cancer.